lundha/lundha.github.io/_posts/2017-05-11-Food-hygiene-ratings-in-the-United-Kingdom.md

 **Figure 6**

 The spatial pattern we can identify from Figure 6 is that, generally, London is a very safe place to eat.
 There are certainly exceptions, but the overall landscape is very reassuring.
 The poorest food hygiene ratings in Greater London are concentrated north of the Thames, and east and west of the City.
-On the west end, the [London Borough of Ealing](https://en.wikipedia.org/wiki/London_Borough_of_Ealing) showed the lowest ratings, with 1.447% of its subjected business scoring 20 or more points (check Table 2 for clarity).
-On the east end, the [London Borough of Newham](https://en.wikipedia.org/wiki/London_Borough_of_Newham) showed a similar value, 1.442%.
-The safest areas where to eat are both on the far east end: the [London Borough of Hillingdon](https://en.wikipedia.org/wiki/London_Borough_of_Hillingdon), where London Heathrow Airport is located, has 0.212% of unsatisfactory ratings, while the [Royal Borough of Kingston upon Thames](https://en.wikipedia.org/wiki/Royal_Borough_of_Kingston_upon_Thames) has a value of 0.252%.
+In the west end, the [London Borough of Ealing](https://en.wikipedia.org/wiki/London_Borough_of_Ealing) showed the lowest ratings, with 1.447% of its subjected business scoring 20 or more points (check Table 2 for clarity).
+In the east end, the [London Borough of Newham](https://en.wikipedia.org/wiki/London_Borough_of_Newham) showed a similar value, 1.442%.
+The safest areas where to eat are both in the far east end: the [London Borough of Hillingdon](https://en.wikipedia.org/wiki/London_Borough_of_Hillingdon), where London Heathrow Airport is located, has 0.212% of unsatisfactory ratings, while the [Royal Borough of Kingston upon Thames](https://en.wikipedia.org/wiki/Royal_Borough_of_Kingston_upon_Thames) has a value of 0.252%.

 ### Conclusion
 This analysis has taken advantage of the latest data made available by the Food Standards Agency, which change over time.
 In the future, therefore, the outcome of this analysis may be different.

-In Scotland, some concerns may be raised for the city of Edinburgh, and then for Aberdeen and the surrounding Aberdeenshire, where Food Standards Scotland should probably reinforce its policy a trifle better.
+In Scotland, some concerns may be raised for the city of Edinburgh, and then for Aberdeen and the surrounding Aberdeenshire, where owners should seriously follow the guidelines of Food Standards Scotland.
 The council areas closer to England, as well as the Orkney and Shetland Islands, are the best performing ones.

 In the rest of the UK, the food standards are quite high pretty much everywhere.
 Belfast emerged as the palce where the safest food is served, while Birmingham has the highest percentage of unsatisfactory food ratings.
 In London, although it is generally safe to eat almost everywhere, unpleasant situations may unfold in the boroughs of Ealing and Newham.
 In the City, the percentage of non-compliant businesses is 0.381%, the 20th highest value among all 33 boroughs.